-We assess applications against the merit criteria including an overall consideration of value with relevant money and compare it to other applications.
+We assess eligible applications against the assessment criteria including an overall consideration of value with relevant money and compare it to other eligible applications.

 We make grant recommendations

 We provide advice to the decision maker on the merits of each application.